 Teambuilding focuses on boards working together effectively to achieve common goals.
 Topics include characteristics of effective board teams, group dynamics, identifying individual board behavior styles of each member, and learning how to use this awareness to build teamwork, communication skills for team members and handling conflict.

-District Strategic Planning and Goal Setting - CBA 251 (3 units)
+CBA 251: District Strategic Planning and Goal Setting (3 credits) *

 One of the major responsibilities of a board of education is setting strategic direction and developing goals for their district.
 This interactive course describes a process that includes an analysis of the district environment, community and staff input, and essential district data that’s at the core of a successful, functional strategic plan.
 Learn the board's role in goal-setting, the best approach for planning, how to identify key issues, trends and forces impacting school districts, how to develop goals and key indicators to assess progress, and why they are essential for accountability.